AgileRL/AgileRL/docs/tutorials/llm_finetuning/index.rst

     import torch.distributed as dist

     def gather_tensor(tensor: torch.Tensor, agent: GRPO) -> torch.Tensor:
-        # Convert to tensor if it's a scalar
         if not isinstance(tensor, torch.Tensor):
             tensor = torch.tensor(tensor, device=f"cuda:{agent.local_rank}")
-        # Ensure tensor is on correct device
         tensor = tensor.detach().clone()
-        # Create a list to store tensors from all processes
         world_size = dist.get_world_size()
         gathered_tensors = [torch.zeros_like(tensor) for _ in range(world_size)]

-        # Gather the tensor from all processes
         dist.all_gather(gathered_tensors, tensor)
         return torch.stack(gathered_tensors)